This is Post 30 in the ‘Meditation Guidance’ series. Summaries of the other articles in this series can be found by clicking here.

 Once we become familiar with Consciousness, and start to cultivate Presence, it becomes increasingly easy to notice ourselves moving in an out of identification with psychological parts.
 Essentially we are either in the mental and emotional stability of Presence, or in identification with one of our psychological parts.
 When we are in Presence however, we are able to be with our psychological parts – noticing them, acknowledging them, relating to them, and bringing the healing power of Consciousness to them.

-Staying ‘in Presence’ and out of identification with our psychological parts, maintains the conditions for their healing.
+By staying ‘in Presence’ and out of identification with our psychological parts, we maintain the conditions for their healing.
 The healing of the parts can happen in various ways.
 Sometimes resting as Consciousness can cause our psychological parts to spontaneously self-release without us even knowing about it.
 At other times a conscious process of ‘working self-empathetically with the psychological parts’ is needed.

 By connecting with our psychological parts and relating to them, a transformational process is initiated.
 Our deep acknowledgement of them and their deep acknowledgement of us, paradoxically leads to their dissolution as semi-autonomous entities, and the integration of the psychological energies that they carry.
 This innerwork can either be done alone, or more easily, with the support of another – a self-enquiry companion.
 I shall be talking much more about this important self-empathetic form of self-enquiry – both below and in future articles.